andrew-bn/RedisBoost/README.md

 Error handling
 ----------
-* All Redis server errors are thrown RedisException and treated as not critical.
+* All Redis server errors are thrown as RedisException and treated as not critical.
 * All socket errors are wrapped into RedisException but treated as critical.
 Client would be disconnected and disposed.